core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-The array of data node instances represents an array of all root nodes in
+The map of data node instances represents the complete data store of the
-the data store after the PUT, POST and GET method invocations.
+server after the PUT, POST invocations and before the GET invocation.
+The
+map contains (identifier, value) pairs with as identifier the SID of the
+modules, and as value the contents of the module.

 ### Full Data Store examples {#FULLDATEX}

 The example uses the interface list and the clock container from {{interfaces}}.
-Assume that the data store contains two root objects: the list interface
+Assume that the data store contains two modules ietf-system (ID 1700) and
+ietf-interfaces (ID 1500); they contain the list interface (ID 1533) with
-(ID 1533) with one instance and the container Clock (ID 1717).
-After invocation
+one instance and the container Clock (ID 1717).
+After invocation of GET a
-of GET an array with these two objects is returned:
+map with these two modules is returned:

 ~~~~
 RQ:  GET /c
-RES: 2.05 Content Content-Format (application/YANG-patch+cbor)
+RES: 2.05 Content (Content-Format :application/yang-data+cbor)
-[
-  {1717:
+{1700:                             / ietf-system (ID 1700) /
+  {+17:                            / clock (ID 1717) /
      { +2: "2016-10-26T12:16:31Z", / current-datetime (ID 1719) /
        +1: "2014-10-05T09:00:00Z"  / boot-datetime (ID 1718) /
+     }
    },
+ 1500:                             / ietf-interfaces (ID 1500) /
-  -186:                            / clock (ID 1533) /
+   {+33:                           / clock (ID 1533) /
      {
        +4 : "eth0",                / name (ID 1537) /
        +1 : "Ethernet adaptor",    / description (ID 1534) /